emanivinay/Avaj/Diary.md

 *   Expressions are the at the core of the language, syntactically and semantically.
 Every othe syntactic unit is defined in terms of expressions, and expressions are defined only in terms of themselves.

+### 06/07/15

+*  At this point, I'd like to start designing a VM for Avaj language.